lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 sampling from a texture.
 The struct completes with classical `cleanup` function and a *getter* to access the texture sampler handle.

-It is turn now to create the a struct to model descriptor sets.
+It is now time to create the a struct to represent descriptor sets.
 The struct, named `VkDesSet`, starts like this:

 ```zig
 pub const VkDesSet = struct {